Installing Galera Manager

 Start the Installer

-There are two options available at this time when starting the Installer: install and certificates.
-The install option is necessary to install Galera Manager.
-The certificates option is used to generate your own, self-signed SSL certificates for encryption.
+option is used to generate your own, self-signed SSL certificates for encryption.
 Both options may be given together.

-Note that to safely use SSL encryption Galera Manager host needs to be accessible through a valid DNS name (domain names given by Amazon EC2 don’t count).
+Note that to safely use SSL encryption Galera Manager host needs to be accessible through a valid DNS name (domain names given by Amazon EC2 do not count).
 The Installer will refuse to configure SSL encryption if the host has only an IP address.
 Galera Manager will retain full functionality working via unencrypted links.

-Below is how you would start the Installer with only the install option.
-You’ll have to run it with superuser privileges:
+Below is how you would start the Installer with only the install

 sudo ./gm-installer install